MichaelSchwab/iota-commandline-wallet/README.md

 # IOTA commandline wallet
 A commandline based wallet for the IOTA crypto currency, based on nodejs

+If you are familiar with DOS commandline, or Linux is your preferred OS this is for you.
+I have made everything as simple as possible, there are Videos for installation and operation, but still users not familiar with command line operations might have their problems.

+If somebody wants to build a GUI on top, you are welcome to do so.

 In order to run the wallet on an regular basis, consider to run your own IOTA full node, how to do this is shown in the section "Setting up a IOTA full node" below.

 Installation:

+Youtube video guideing you through the installation: https://www.youtube.com/watch?v=ke1NERpgbd4

 Install nodejs Version >= 8.0.0
 create a directory and put the my-wallet.js and iota-wallet-config.js in there